 What is steam facial?

 Steam opens up your pores and it helps increase circulation.
-This way, you can expect any product you use afterward to penetrate deeper into your skin, improving the way it looks.
+This way, you can expect any product you use afterwards to penetrate deeper on your skin, improving the way it looks.
 Steaming your face is a natural and gentle alternative to exfoliating, ideal for acne-prone skin and stubborn blackheads.

 Are there any risks?